bcornec/wod-set/profile/ADMIN-GUIDE.md

        - ansible_distribution == "Ubuntu"
 ```

-P﻿ossible Use Cases:
+Possible Use Cases:

-* U﻿pgrade to a newer version of JupyterHub
+* Upgrade to a newer version of JupyterHub
-* A﻿dd a new kernel to JupyterHub
+* Add a new kernel to JupyterHub
-* A﻿dd a new Ansible Galaxy collection
+* Add a new Ansible Galaxy collection
-* A﻿dd a new PowerShell library
+* Add a new PowerShell library
-* A﻿dd a new package needed by a workshop.
+* Add a new package needed by a workshop.

 For e.g:

 * Kubectl client
-* T﻿erraform client
+* Terraform client
-* P﻿owerShell module
+* PowerShell module
-* P﻿ython Library
+* Python Library

 You will start by moving to your public backend forked repository and apply the necessary changes before committing and push locally.

 Then you will perform a merge request with the main repository.
 We plan to integrate here  in a proper CICD (continuous integration continous development) pipeline to allow a vagrant based test deployment.
 Whenever someone performs a merge request on the main repo, the test deployment task kicks in and deploys a virtual backend server on which the new version of the installation process is automatically tested.
 When successful, the merge request is accepted.
 Once merged, you will need to move to your backend server and perform git remote update and git rebase on the wod-backend directory.
 Once done, you will then be able to perform the installation process.

-#### R﻿egular maintenance of the backend server:
+#### Regular maintenance of the backend server:

-O﻿n a daily basis, some tasks are launched to check the integrity of the backend server.
+On a daily basis, some tasks are launched to check the integrity of the backend server.
 Some tasks are related to the security integrity of the system.
 The following playbook is at the heart of this verification: **wod-backend/ansible/check_backend.yml**.
 Full version of the file is available [here](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_backend.yml) for review.

-I﻿t checks a quite long list of items like:
+It checks a quite long list of items like:

-* W﻿od System compliancy: is this really a wod system? by calling out [check_system.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_system.yml) playbook.
+* Wod System compliancy: is this really a wod system? by calling out [check_system.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_system.yml) playbook.

-T﻿his first check includes:
+This first check includes:

 * nproc hard and soft limits
-* n﻿ofile hard and soft limits
+* nofile hard and soft limits
 * Setup sysctl params

   * net.ipv4.tcp_keepalive_time, value: "1800"
   * kernel.threads-max, value: "4096000"
   * kernel.pid_max, value: "200000"
   * vm.max_map_count, value: "600000"
-  * S﻿etup UDP and TCP firewall rules
+  * Setup UDP and TCP firewall rules
 * Enable services:

-  * Fi﻿rewalld
+  * Firewalld
-  * N﻿tp
+  * Ntp
-* S﻿tudent Management:
+* Student Management:

   * Ensure limits are correct for students accounts
   * Copy the skeleton content under /etc/skel
   * Test `.profile` file
   * Ensure vim is the default EDITOR
   * Setup `logind.conf`
-  * M﻿anage `/etc/hosts` file
+  * Manage `/etc/hosts` file
   * Install the pkg update script
   * Setup `crontab` for daily pkg security update
   * Deliver create/reset/setup scripts as ansible template for variable expansion